-The performance data for a sub-account for any period prior to the sub-account Inception Date is hypothetical based on the performance of the underlying portfolio.
-All other performance data is actual (except as otherwise indicated).
-Returns for any period greater than one year are annualized.
-Performance data reflects changes in the prices of a sub-account's investments (including the shares of an underlying fund), reinvestment of dividends and capital gains and deductions for the Expense Ratio (ER), also known as the Annual Investment Charge (AIC).
-Performance does not reflect any applicable contract-level or certain participant-level charges, or redemption fees imposed by the underlying Portfolio.
+The performance data for a sub-account for any period prior to the sub-account Inception Date is hypothetical based on the performance of the underlying portfolio.+ The class introduction date is the same as the sub-account Inception Date.Returns for any period greater than one year are annualized.
+Performance data reflects changes in the prices of a sub-account's investments (including the shares of an underlying fund), reinvestment of dividends and capital gains and deductions for the Expense Ratio (ER).
 These charges, if included, would otherwise reduce the total return for a participant's account.
-All performance calculations shown have been prepared solely by John Hancock USA.
+All performance calculations shown have been prepared solely by John Hancock New York.
 The underlying fund company has not reviewed the sub-account's performance.

+6A.
 Morningstar Category: